mattrussi/gitlab-com-runbooks/docs/redis/redis-survival-guide-for-sres.md

 into the key name).
 TTLs are used to expire these automatically so there's no manual cleanup by clients, it is automatic and internal to Redis.

+The data in the sessions instance is exclusively that related to web sessions.

 ## Clients

 Most of the clients are Ruby, specifically Rails code on the web, api, git, and sidekiq nodes.
 Workhorse (in Go) also